Financial Poise

 Cybersecurity practices for business

-After collecting personal information, businesses must take “reasonable measures” to safeguard it.
+After collecting personal information, businesses must take ‘reasonable measures’ to safeguard it.
 Some states, such as Florida and Alabama, have this or similar requirements in their cybersecurity statutes.
-On the federal level, the Federal Trade Commission (FTC) has brought more than 70 cases against companies for engaging in “unfair or deceptive cybersecurity practices.”
+In 2023, the Federal Trade Commission (FTC) brought more than 90 cases against companies for engaging in “unfair or deceptive cybersecurity practices.”

 Putting Cybersecurity Safeguards Into Place

-But what are reasonable cybersecurity measures?
+What exactly are reasonable cybersecurity measures?
 Fortunately, the FTC provides some guidance on what these look like.
-They must include many safeguards.
-The good news is that most effective safeguards are easy to put into place.
-By following these, your business should be able to adhere to cybersecurity best practices:
+The good news is that the most effective safeguards required by the FTC are easy to implement.
+By adhering to the following, your business should be able to adhere to cybersecurity best practices:

 1. Require all employees with access to personal information to use strong passwords.

-2. Restrict employees’ access to personal information to a “need-to-know” basis.
+2. Restrict employee access to personal information on a ‘need-to-know’ basis.

 5. Update software and operating systems with the latest security patches.

 Another aspect of reasonable cybersecurity pertains to vendors.
-An outside company that has access to your business’s records, including personal information, should commit to reasonable cybersecurity practices.
-Any vendor contracts should require the vendors to safeguard data, notify you of a data breach and indemnify you for breach costs.
-You should review and renegotiate these contracts as necessary, to follow the law.
+Any vendor contracts should require the vendors to safeguard data, notify you of a data breach, and indemnify you for breach costs.
+You should review and renegotiate these contracts as necessary to follow the law.

-The bad news about reasonable cybersecurity?
-Despite your best efforts at prevention, a data breach is virtually inevitable.
-“It’s not a matter of if, but when,” is the common refrain.
-This makes your preparation and response all the more important.
+Still, despite your best efforts at prevention, a data breach is virtually inevitable, which makes preparation and response all the more important.

 Responding to a Data Breach

-If there is a data breach at your business, you should consult legal counsel immediately, because the data breach triggers statutory and contractual legal requirements.
-If you retain legal counsel early in the process, that can also create the benefit of the attorney-client and work-product privileges.
-These privileges can help you keep certain communications and information concerning the breach confidential.
-That way, information cannot be used against your business later, or taken out of context, in litigation.
+If your business has a data breach, you should consult legal counsel immediately.
+The breach triggers statutory and contractual legal requirements.
+Retaining legal counsel can offer attorney-client and work-product privilege benefits.
+These privileges can help you keep confidential communications and information concerning the breach.
+That way, data cannot be used against your business later or taken out of context in litigation.

-A data breach at your business may triggers certain legal requirements:
+A data breach at your business may trigger specific legal requirements:

-1. The first is that you must notify individuals who had their personal information accessed.
-This can get a bit tricky.
-With the assistance of legal counsel and a forensic investigator, you must determine whether “personal information,” as legally defined, was accessed.
-If it was, you must determine how many individuals were affected and where they live.
-Those questions will determine which laws apply and whether other parties need to be notified of the breach.
+1. You must notify individuals whose personal information was compromised.
+This can get tricky as it requires the assistance of legal counsel and a forensic investigator.
+You must determine how many individuals were affected and where they live.
+Those answers will determine which laws apply and whether other parties must be notified of the breach.

 2. Depending on the size and scope of the breach, your business may need to notify your state’s attorney general and consumer reporting agencies.